-SUB-P5 Encourage subdivisions to protect natural, cultural, and heritage values

-- To encourage the protection of sites of ecological, conservation, heritage value or sites of importance to Ngāi Tahu at the time of subdivision through the use of mechanisms such as voluntary agreements, esplanade reserves, esplanade strips, access strips, conservation covenants, bonds and caveats. - 2.
-To encourage the maintenance and enhancement of indigenous biodiversity within and adjacent to areas of subdivision.
+SUB-P5 Encourage subdivisions to protect natural, cultural, and heritage values sites 1.
+To encourage the protection of sites of ecological, conservation, heritage value or sites of importance to Ngāi Tahu at the time of subdivision through the use of mechanisms such as voluntary agreements, esplanade reserves, esplanade strips, access strips, conservation covenants, bonds and caveats.

-SUB-P6 Policies to subdivision design and amenity

-- 1. At the time of subdivision, to encourage the retention of existing vegetation where possible and to consider alternative methods of run-off control, such as bunding and mechanical silt traps, in order to improve amenity, reduce erosion and reduce the amount of run-off. - 2.
-To encourage subdivision design and construction which results in the creation of pleasant environments. - 3.
-To encourage developers to take advantage of the benefits of solar energy wherever possible. - 4.
-To enable subdivision of allotments for residential and other uses in the Ocean Ridge Development Area provided that: - a.
-The number and location of residential and other allotments are strictly controlled through rules and an Outline Development Plan for the Zone, in order to avoid any inappropriate development which would significantly diminish the conservation, amenity, and landscape values associated with this area; and, - b.
-Requirements are put in place to ensure the establishment and maintenance of native restoration plantings and the maintenance of open space areas so that the development is in sympathy with the amenity and landscape values of the area; and. - c.
-Provision is made for cycle tracks, pedestrian walkways and parks and reserves within the zone; and, - d.
-The location of curtilage and building areas and vehicular access are to be selected so as to reduce the volume or extent of earthworks.

-SUB-P7 Policies relating to contaminated land

-- 1. To identify any potential contaminated sites at the time of subdivision. - 2.
-To avoid subdivision of contaminated sites where risk to human health or exposure to people is increased as a result of the subdivision or as a result of any future activities resulting from the subdivision. - 3.
-To provide for subdivision of contaminated sites only where risk to human health is not increased, or where contamination can be remedied to an appropriate level.
+2. To encourage the maintenance and enhancement of indigenous biodiversity with and adjacent to areas of subdivision.
+SUB-P6 Policies to subdivision design and amenity 1.
+At the time of subdivision, to encourage the retention of existing vegetation whe possible and to consider alternative methods of run-off control, such as bunding and mechanical silt traps, in order to improve amenity, reduce erosion and reduce the amount of run-off.
+2. ncourage subdivision design and construction which results in the creation of ant environments.
+3. ncourage developers to take advantage of the benefits of solar energy ever possible.
+4. nable subdivision of allotmen ts for residential and other uses in the Ocean e Development Area provided that: a. a.
+The number and location of residential and other allotments are strictly controlled through rules and an Outline Development Plan for the Zone, in order to avoid an inappropriate development which would significantly diminish the conservation, amenity, and landscape values associated with this area; and, b. b.
+Requirements are put in place to ensure the establishment and maintenance of native restoration plantings and the maintenance of open space areas so that the development is in sympathy with the amenity and landscape values of the area; and, C. sion is made for cycle tracks, pedestrian walkways and parks and reserves the zone; and, d. ocation of curtilage and building areas and vehicular access are to be ted so as to reduce the volume or extent of earthworks .
+SUB-P7 Policies relating to contaminated land 1.
+To id entify any potential contaminated sites at the time of subdivision.
+2. expo void subdivision of contaminated sites where risk to human health or sure to people is increased as a result of the subdivision or as a result of any exclivities resulting from the subdivision.
+To provide for subdivision of contaminated sites only where risk to human heat not increased, or where contamination can be remedied to an appropriate lev ovide for subdivision of contaminated sites only where risk to human health is